puzzle pieces

 The model has already changed, and most teams are still hiring like it hasn’t.

-Companies that adapt early have a narrower window to capitalize on the gap before competitors catch up.
+Companies that adapt early have a narrow window to capitalize before competitors catch up.
 The teams that hire for this now will have a meaningful head start.